bendalab/plottools/README.md

 change without notice and tests on various [python] and [matplotlib] versions are not done yet.
 So getting an error is not unlikely.

-Providing a pull request that fixes the error is, of course, most appreciated.
+Providing a pull request that fixes the error or provides new functionality is, of course, most appreciated.

 You can also open an issue, describing the error.
 Before doing so, check whether you get the error when you run the demo of the